 Pediatric Cardiac Arrest

 Cardiopulmonary Resuscitation (CPR) guidelines recommend target values for selected CPR parameters related to rate and depth of chest compressions and ventilations, and avoidance of CPR-free intervals.
 However, pediatric resuscitation guidelines have largely been developed by expert clinical consensus, using data extrapolated from adult, animal, manikin, mechanical modeling, and pediatric radiological studies.
 There is a paucity of data collected from actual children in cardiac arrest, highlighting a major gap in the pediatric resuscitation knowledge base.
 In addition, there is scant data on the association of post-cardiac arrest care (PCAC) and patient outcome after pediatric cardiac arrest.

 This study aims to create a clinical CPR Learning Laboratory with the following objectives:

-Primary: Characterize the quality of CPR and post-cardiac arrest care delivered to children across a broad spectrum of hospitals.
+Primary: Characterize the quality of CPR and post-cardiac arrest care delivered to children across a broad spectrum of international hospitals.